-Data in Figure 19 represents all undergraduate borrowers who graduated or withdrew from the institution between July 1, 2011, and June 30, 2012.
+- Data represent all undergraduate borrowers who graduated or withdrew from the institution between July 1, 2011, and June 30, 2012.
 All federal loans for undergraduate study, including Parent PLUS loans, are included for this cohort of borrowers.
 Only the debt associated with the students' attendance at the institution is included in the calculation.
-The estimated monthly repayment amount has been calculated using the Department's standard graduated repayment calculator based on an interest rate of 6.8%.
-See bullets below for details about institutions in the Great Rivers Region.

-- Globe students typically borrow \$15,834 in federal loans for a student's undergraduate study.
-The federal loan payment over 10 years for this amount is approximately \$182.22 per month. - University of Wisconsin-La Crosse students typically borrow \$17,610 in federal loans for a student's undergraduate study.
-The federal loan payment over 10 years for this amount is approximately \$202.66 per month. - Viterbo students typically borrow \$22,500 in federal loans for a student's undergraduate study.
-The Federal loan payment over 10 years for this amount is approximately \$258.93 per month. - Western students typically borrow \$9,074 in federal loans for a student's undergraduate study.
+The estimated monthly repayment amount has been calculated using the Department's standard graduated repayment calculator based on an interest rate of 6.8%. - Globe: Families typically borrow \$15,834 in federal loans for a student's undergraduate study.
+The federal loan payment over 10 years for this amount is approximately \$182.22 per month. - UW-L: Families typically borrow \$17,610 in federal loans for a student's undergraduate study.
+The federal loan payment over 10 years for this amount is approximately \$202.66 per month. - Viterbo: Families typically borrow \$22,500 in federal loans for a student's undergraduate study.
+The Federal loan payment over 10 years for this amount is approximately \$258.93 per month. - Western: Families typically borrow \$9,074 in federal loans for a student's undergraduate study.
 The federal loan payment over 10 years for this amount is approximately \$104.42 per month.